ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-pie-series/index.md

 In the example below, we match the series with a `legendItemKey` of `'os'` comparing the market share of each operating system in two different years.

-<chart-example title='Multi-Doughnut Chart with Shared Series' name='multi-doughnut-shared' type='generated'></chart-example>
+<chart-example title='Multi-Doughnut Chart with Shared Legend' name='multi-doughnut-shared' type='generated'></chart-example>

 ## API Reference